Week of April 14

 Spiritual Life House

-Eat Pray Fun this month will include video clips and discussion of current events or pop culture from a faith perspective.
+Eat Pray Fun this month will include video clips and discussion of spiritual leaders and spiritual leadership.

 Spiritual Life Book Club